First Delphic Festival

 Hélène Ahrweiler appointed President of the Governing Board

-By decision of Culture Minister Dora Bakoyannis dated 22 July 1993, Rector Hélène Ahrweiler was appointed President of the Governing Board of the European Cultural Centre of Delphi.
+By decision of the Minister of Culture Dora Bakoyannis, dated 22 July 1993, Rector Hélène Ahrweiler was appointed President of the Governing Board of the European Cultural Centre of Delphi.

 The Sculpture Park of the European Cultural Centre of Delphi was inaugurated on 21 August 1994 and the first 11 works were presented to the public.
 They were created in situ at Delphi during an international Meeting on Sculpture curated by art theorist and art historian Sania Pappa.